Mighty Express

-Mighty Express is a computer animated children's television series created by the British producer Keith Chapman.
+Mighty Express is a Canadian animated television series created by the British producer Keith Chapman.
 The series is produced by Spin Master Entertainment in partnership with Netflix, while the animation is produced by Atomic Cartoons.
 It was released on September 22, 2020.

 The show was followed by a Christmas special, titled A Mighty Christmas, released on December 5, 2020.
 The second season was released on February 2, 2021, while the third season was released on April 13, 2021.
 The fourth season was released on July 27, 2021, while the fifth season was released on October 12, 2021.
 Ahead of its sixth season premiere, a special, titled Train Trouble, was released on January 18, 2022.
-The sixth season was released on March 29, 2022, while the seventh season was released on August 29, 2022.
+The sixth season was released on March 29, 2022, while the seventh and final season was released on August 29, 2022.
 The show was followed by an interactive special, titled Mighty Trains Race, released on December 5, 2022.

-Unlike the previous three seasons, which had ten-minute-long episodes placed in their regular ten-minute units, the episodes from the fourth, fifth, sixth and seventh seasons however, despite being ten minutes long, were placed back to back in half-hour units with two segments each, and unlike the previous six seasons, which all had ten-minute-long episodes, the seventh season however, despite still having ten-minute-long episodes, has a double-length episode and two compilation episodes featuring the shorts from the series.

 Plot

-The series takes place in Tracksville, a town located in a reality where human adults (with the exception of Santa Claus) have never existed and where kids run the stations and other locations and work together with the Mighty Express trains (who have the ability to talk and are intelligent) on epic adventures.
-The trains all have their own roles and duties within Tracksville, and their own individual set of tools and cargo cars to help them with their adventures so they always ensure to make their home a better place where trains and human kids alike live together in peace and harmony.
+The series takes place in Tracksville, a town located in a reality where human adults (with the exception of Santa Claus) have never existed and where children run the stations and other locations.
+They work together with the Mighty Express trains (who have the ability to talk and are intelligent).
+The trains all have their own roles and duties within Tracksville, and their own individual set of tools and cargo cars to help them with their adventures so they always ensure to make their home a better place where trains and human children alike live together in peace and harmony.